Progress in science revolves around disproving and discarding theories that are no longer useful.

 Decreasing sodium may have worsened the obesity epidemic by driving us to eat more to get the salt we need.

-Belief #6: Calories don’t matter
+Nutrition Myth #7: Calories don’t matter

 Counting calories sucks, so many people like to think that calories don’t count.